You may obtain temporary work via an agency, However there are some complexities that you should be aware of.

 - is under the supervision, direction or control of any person.

 These new rules mean that it is now more expensive for the umbrella company to employ you as they cannot claim employer’s NIC relief on your travel expenses.
-To get round them, some unscrupulous businesses may try and say that you are not under the supervision, direction or control of any person (which would be highly unlikely unless you are genuinely self-employed) or even try and set up a ‘Personal Service Company’ for you.
+To get round the new rules, some unscrupulous businesses may try and say that you are not under the supervision, direction or control of any person (which would be highly unlikely unless you are genuinely self-employed) or even try and set up a ‘Personal Service Company’ for you.

 You should be extremely wary of businesses that try and get around the new rules on travel and subsistence.
 You may even decide to report them to HMRC so that their practices can be investigated.